 The wine is distributed in one of two ways: individual cups or by Intinction, the process of receiving the bread or host and dipping it into the wine.
 Wine and grape juice are offered – wine is red, grape juice is golden.

-All people who believe that God has sent God’s only Son, Jesus, into the world to forgive sin and offer eternal life is welcome to receive Holy Communion at Solomon’s altar.
-If you would prefer to simply receive a blessing instead of communion, please keep your hands folded as you come forward.
+All baptized persons (including children) are welcome to receive Holy Communion at Solomon’s altar.
+If you would prefer to simply receive a blessing instead of communion, please keep your hands folded in an “X” as you come forward.

 Baptism is a significant part of our faith journey as we come from the baptismal waters to live a new life as children of God.